Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Journal articles

+- _The Open Work and AI: Co-creation and Haunting in Text Scores and Inherent Scores_ by Nicola Privato and Thor Magnusson in Organised Sound, 2025. [publishing in Process]
 - _Of altered instrumental relations: a practice-led inquiry into agency through musical performance with neural audio synthesis and violin_ by Halla Steinunn Stefansdottir and Thor Magnusson in Frontiers of Computer Science vol 25. [[pdf](https://iil.is/pdf/2025_Frontiers_Stefansdottir.pdf)]
 - _AI and corporeal knowledge: inventing and performing with prostheses and sonic organs_ by Marco Donnarumma in Frontiers of Computer Science vol 25. [[pdf](https://iil.is/pdf/2025_Frontiers_Donnarumma.pdf)]
 - _Skapandi gervigreind: nokkur orð um sjálfvirka og meðvirka tækni_ by Thor Magnusson in Þræðir 10, 2025. [[url](https://www.lhi.is/thraedir/thraedir/skapandi-gervigreind/)]